LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/SummerUni/Causal Data Science/Conditional Probability.md

 Conditional Probability is the degree of association between two variables.

-So what is the probability of an event given another event has occured.
+So what is the probability of an event given another event has occurred.

 Like the probability of  a customer who has bought toothpaste to also buy dental floss:
 ***P(floss | toothpaste)***